boonyong6/image-bookmarking-api/README.md

 ### Managing profile

-- A user profile is created when a user is created.
+- To create a user profile when creating a user:

   ```py
   # views.py